Back

 A better approach is to build two or three check-in windows into your day.
 Morning: scan the inbox, reply to anything urgent, note any posts that need attention.
 Midday: check engagement on anything posted that morning.
 End of day: clear the inbox, flag anything for tomorrow, and log out.

 Weekly, set aside 20 minutes to review analytics across all accounts.
 Look for what worked, what underperformed, and what should be repeated or dropped.
-This weekly review replaces the anxious daily checking with a calmer, more useful signal.
+This weekly review replaces anxious daily checking with a calmer, more useful signal.

 Adding platforms feels productive.
 Removing one feels like giving up.
 But the math is straightforward: if a channel is not driving meaningful results and maintaining it costs real time, that time is better spent deepening the channels that are working.